chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales saved recipes tab](static/images/kitchen-tales-saved-recipes-tab.webp)

 - My liked recipes can be found by clicking on the drop-down-menu within the nav section.
-After clicking on the Saved-Recipes tab, this will open up a logged-in users starred recipes.
+After clicking on the Saved-Recipes tab, this will open a logged-in users starred recipes.

 ![Kichen Tales liked recipes page](static/images/kitchen-tales-liked-recipes-page.webp)